Bringing Peace, Love and Dairy to the World

 Atanas Draganski, Creamery Plant Manager / COO

-Atanas began milking goats at Redwood Hill Farm in 1997 after emigrating from Bulgaria.
-Bringing with him a B.A. in Agricultural Economics, Atanas has done it all at the farm and creamery - from milking goats, making cheese and yogurt, delivering products to stores, and now, overseeing the creamery and its employees!
+Atanas began milking goats at Redwood Hill Farm in 1997 after emigrating from Bulgaria, bringing with him a B.A. in Agricultural Economics.
+After 17 years at Redwood Hill Farm, Atanas has done it all at the farm and creamery - from milking goats, making cheese and yogurt, managing different departments, and now, overseeing the creamery and the employees.

-As Chief Operations Officer, Atanas is responsible for supervising the managers of our culured products and cheese production, in addition to Wareouse, Quality Assurance, Sanitation, and Maintenance departments to ensure that our yogurt, kefir, and cheeses are delicious and produced safely.
+As Chief Operations Officer, Atanas is responsible for supervising the managers of our Cultured Products and Cheese Departments, in addition to Warehouse & Shipping, Quality Assurance, and Repair & Maintenance Departments to insure that our yogurt, kefir, sour cream and cheeses are both delicious and produced safely.
 He is also in charge of our Information Technology Department and keeps our computers working well and up-to-date.
 Additionally, he supervises the computer programming of equipment and our telephone and security systems.

 Darlene, a Sonoma County native, joined the Redwood Hill Farm team in early 2011.
 She had six years of private accounting experience and thirteen years of public accounting experience prior to joining the accounting team at Redwood Hill Farm.
 Darlene had provided services in individual, partnership and corporate taxation, financial accounting and consulting during those years in public practice.
 Darlene is a graduate of Sonoma State University and a member of both the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.
 She also is a member of the Rotary Club of Sebastopol Sunrise group and a board member of the Sonoma Humane Society in Santa Rosa, CA.